OsherElhadad/WhatsAppAndroid/README.md

 # Getting Started

 * Make sure you have anroid studio installed on your computer.
+* Start the server on URL - https://github.com/OsherElhadad/WhatsAppApiServerEx3
 * Just clone this repository and you are ready to start! <br>
 In order to open the app, open the cloned project on your andorid studio and click play.

 ## Log-In Activity